Last Updated 1/23/2023

 That’s because you’re sitting in your new sunroom and know it’s the best investment you’ve ever made in your home.
 Adding a sunroom to your house was always your dream, but it didn’t become a reality until you researched your options.
 Making an informed decision before investing in a sunroom addition took prudent due diligence but was well worth the time.

 This picture could be you after looking at what’s available for building a sunroom.
 You’ll hear the terms “three-season sunroom” and “four-season sunroom” as well as “patio covers,” “screen rooms” and “conservatories.”
-You’ll wonder, “Should I add a sunroom to my house?” and “How much does it cost to add a sunroom to my house?”
+You’ll wonder, “Should I add a sunroom to my house?”, “What time of year should I add a sunroom?” and “How much does it cost to add a sunroom to my house?”.

 After the original house is built, homeowners often add sunrooms as an affordable interior living space that extends into nature.
 There are many different styles and configurations of sunrooms.
 The best designs work to blend in with your existing structure and appear part of your home, not something stuck on as an afterthought.

-Sunrooms evolved as conversions of porches and patios.
+Sunrooms evolved as conversions of porches and patios, and are now often referred to as patio sunrooms.
 As technology advanced, the materials available offered creative uses where outdoor spaces were captured and contained for multi-weather living.
-Patio or sunrooms are now built of lightweight and high-tech products like:
+A patio sunroom is now built of lightweight and high-tech products like:

 - Structural vinyl

 - Engineered roof panels

 - Radiant heating and air conditioning devices

 But what is a sunroom for exactly?
 Sunroom uses are as varied as their occupants.
 Besides the main spirit of naturally bringing the outdoors in and incorporating natural light, sunrooms add space and function for all kinds of activities.
 Some versatile uses are:

 - Sitting and enjoying views while protected